tmlpstats/tmlpstats/README.md

 * using `ctrl-c` on your terminal will stop the running container.
 * The command `docker-compose stop` will stop the background containers too, like MySQL.
   * The command `docker-compose rm --force` will also remove the container's state.
 We don't recommend this unless you are trying to chase down a specific issue.
-  * By default, your database will reset to its original state every time you stop the containers or your docker machine, so stopping your MySQL container can be problematic.
+  * By default, your database will reset to its original state every time you `docker-compose rm` the container, so consider that if you have made extensive local changes.
+Of course, this can be used to your advantage when testing new features to reset to a known state.

 ## Troubleshooting issues